 Many who work in New York are moving to New Jersey due to the lower cost of living.
 Property taxes are higher in New Jersey but home prices are more reasonable.
 New Jersey does not face the financial disaster New York does.
 Despite having the highest property taxes in the nation, New Jersey’s demand for homes is stronger than ever.
 In this blog, we will discuss the New Jersey Housing Market and how strong it is for 2021.

 New Jersey Housing Market Expected To Be Stronger Than Expected

-Massimo Ressa, the Chief Executive Officer at Gustan Cho Associates, grew up in New Jersey and has strong ties there.
+Alex Carlucci, an Associate Contributing Editor, and Loan officer at Gustan Cho Associates, grew up in New Jersey.
+Alex has strong ties there.
 Gustan Cho Associates is a lender licensed in multiples states with no overlays on government and conventional loans licensed in New Jersey.
-Massimo Ressa issued the following statement about his analysis on the New Jersey Housing Market: